cisocrgroup/pocoweb/frontend/public_html/doc.md

 All URLs in the API documentation reference a relative path starting with `rest/...`.
 If you want to use external tools such as `curl` to access the API, you have to use the according absolute URL.
-So for example if `pocoweb` runs on your local host you can access the API using `http://localhost/rest/...`.
+So for example if PoCoWeb runs on your local host you can access the API using `http://localhost/rest/...`.
 E.g. to get the API's version (see [Version](#user-content-api-get-version) below) using `curl` you have to execute the following command: `curl